-- Card is a unique record of information in a project that you can print on a card printer.
-You can store more information on a card (defined in the Designer Field Definition) than will be printed.
+- Record is a unique record of information in a project that you can print on a card printer.
+You can store more information on a record (defined in the Designer Field Definition) than will be printed.
 We also call that data collection.
 Example, you can add the field Passport # to get the information on screen, but not printing it.

 You can see above the IDC interface; we use the following nomenclature through the documentation.

-- Top Header – Profile picture, first name, badge earned, link to Profile and Dashboard, current plan.
+- Top Header – Profile photo, first name, badge earned, link to Profile and Dashboard, current plan.

 - Menu – Navigate the different main section and the Log Out

 - Tabs – Navigate the different section and sub-section.

 - Toolbar – Call to action and the help section.